Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As you scroll through the various modules of the Princeton coursework, it seems like it will never end.
 You scroll, you scroll, and you scroll.
 They don’t say exactly how many individual topics are covered through these modules, but it has to be well over 100.

-The takeaway from this is that Princeton Review covers every little niche that could possibly come up on the GMAT and you’re not likely to see something on the real GMAT that you haven’t seen somewhere in your prep.
+The takeaway from this is that Princeton Review covers every little niche that could possibly come up on the GMAT and you’re not likely to see something on the GMAT Focus that you haven’t seen somewhere in your prep.

 With respect to the quality of the of the prep materials offered by Princeton Review, it is unquestionably good.
 The lessons are thorough, the problem explanations are detailed, and the adaptive drills are incredibly powerful for prepping the way you will test.

-My only real negative with respect to the study material quality is with the production quality and delivery of their video lessons.
 Unlike the Princeton Review GRE course (which we’ve also reviewed), the GMAT prep course utilizes video-based lessons that do not have onscreen instructors.

 Rather than having an instructor looking back at you and working practice problems or explaining a concept, you instead watch a slide that is updated with notes as a teacher voices over.